 18-inch princess: A princess-length pearl necklace rests just a couple of inches below the collarbone.
 It is a more modern take on the classic choker and has become the most popular option in recent years.
 The princess length works well with boatneck, open-collar, crew, high, and low-cut necklines.
 The princess length is so versatile that it’s the best option if you can’t decide on a length.

-22-inch matinee: A matinee pearl necklace rests about mid-chest, just above the breasts, and draws the eye downward to help you appear thinner.
+22-inch matinee: A matinee pearl necklace rests about mid-chest and draws the eye downward to help you appear thinner.
 This length works well with cowl or turtleneck tops, as well as tailored shirts.

 36-inch opera: An opera length pearl necklace typically rests at the bottom of the rib cage.
 It can be worn as a single strand necklace or doubled up to serve as a choker.
 Traditionally, this length was worn with formal outfits, but the opera length can be dressed down if you prefer.